 8.1.3.
-Many of the physical controls in this manual are derived from the physical security protocol of the Protective Security Manual (PSM).
+Many of the physical controls in this manual are derived from the management protocol for physical security within the Protective Security Requirements (PSR).
 In particular from the minimum standard for security containers, secure rooms or lockable commercial cabinets needed for storing classified information.